Paris : 10 places to follow in the footsteps of Amélie Poulain.

 Café des deux moulins

-It’s in this café that Amélie Poulain (Audrey Tatou) works.
+As we mention in our Guide Paris of 1000 cult movie, series, music, comics, novel locations, it’s in this café that Amélie Poulain (Audrey Tatou) works.
 This establishment with an air of the 1950s, situated in Montmartre near the Moulin Rouge and the Moulin de la Galette, is as much a local bar as a pleasant bistro serving traditional dishes.

 In all her good-heartedness, Amélie Poulain offers a blind man a quick guided tour of rue Lamarck.
 After the visit, Amélie sets off down the double staircase into the metro of rue Lamarck-Caulaincourt.
 This is also the metro she takes to catch up to her lover boy.
 A must-see!